nelwincatalogo/next15-tailwind/README.md

 # Next.js 15 Tailwind Template

-A modern, feature-rich starter template for Next.js 15 with Tailwind CSS, TypeScript, ESLint, and Prettier.
+A modern, feature-rich starter template for Next.js 15 with Tailwind CSS, TypeScript, Oxlint, and Prettier.

 ## Features